 For a system drive, I use a 1TB SSD, which I periodically clone.
 With the SSD, this is a much better/faster machine that it was with the original drive.

 Security is NORTON 360 and I run Private Internet Access VPN on this machine and other Windows 10 machines in the house.

 Photo editing software is Adobe Creative Cloud with a photographer subscription.

-Virtual Machine software is VMWARE and I run Windows XT and Ubuntu virtual machines.
+Virtual Machine software is Oracle Virtualbox and I run Windows XT (for old Corel Draw software) and Ubuntu virtual machines.

 Sound still drives my old Cambridge Soundworks speakers with subwoofer.
 This has been on four different computers.

 Crashplan for small business is not really working for me anymore.
 Recently, moderate sized files like 300MB videos have gone 2 or 3 weeks without getting backed up.
 Archive maintenance takes up a lot of time, and during maintenance, no backups get done.
 99% backed up on a 2.5TB archive still leaves a lot of stuff not backed up, including recent media files.
 My backup for media files also includes my Synology NAS, which synchronizes with my content raid, so I am somewhat covered.
 Research reveals interesting alternatives.
 I am going with iDrive, which offers service for multiple computers and different price points for different archive sizes.
 The 5TB level is cheaper than Crashplan, and they offer one courier backup per year for free, so I can ship them an archive on a hard drive they provide to seed the cloud archive.
 I does take days to create a local archive.
 I am 59% complete in 53 hours on a new LaCie 4 TB drive and the courier drive is on the way, so hopefully I can just copy the archive to the courier drive when it arrives. iDrive does not maintain both the local and cloud archives at the same time, but doing this manually should not be a problem.